pli01/eidas-node-docker/README.md

 eIDAS-Node Images are available:
 - eidas-node : eIDAS-Node with only EidasNode component
 - eidas-node-mock : eIDAS-Node with all components (EidasNode, IdP, SP, SpecificConnector, SpecificProxyService) and demo configuration files

+There is also a kubernetes demo, in kubernetes directory.

 ## Versions